plomgrading/plom/plom_server/README.md

 ## Initialise the database

-1. Run `python3 manage.py migrate` to setup the database
+1. Run `python3 manage.py makemigrations` then `python3 manage.py migrate` to setup the database

 ## Setting up groups and users
 Django wants a "super user" to do administrative stuff - they can